 Context helps readers 1) by making the reader think "Oh yeah, now I remember that part" and 2) by letting readers better understand (and thus agree with) your argument by framing it in a manner so they can understand it.
-Here, it's clear that the writer wants to accentuate the idea of progress and connect it to technology.
-The sentence leading up to the quote does this by planting the word "technological" in the reader's mind, which is then reflected in the quote by the word "invention."
+Here, it's clear that the writer wants to accentuate the idea of the importance of money and connect it to the strength of Catullus' feelings toward Lesbia.
+The sentence leading up to the quote does this by planting the word "aristocratic" and "money" in the reader's mind, which is then reflected in the quotes.
 By setting up your example so clearly, your argument flows logically from your example and explanation leaving the reader with a satisfied "Ahhh" as opposed to a befuddled "huh?"